 Craving is a key symptom of substance use disorders — and one that is often outside your direct control.[1]
-But with the help of a Connecticut addiction treatment center, you can learn actionable skills and techniques that help you work through cravings as they appear and ultimately be rid of them once and for all.
+But with the help of a Connecticut addiction treatment center, you can learn actionable skills and techniques that help you overcome cravings as they appear and ultimately be rid of them once and for all.

-The Phenomenon of Craving
+The Phenomenon of Craving and How to Stop Addiction Cravings

 Invasive cravings for drugs or alcohol are one of the key diagnostic criteria of a substance use disorder.
 But understanding a craving doesn’t require a personal experience with addiction – anyone can have cravings from time to time.
+Knowing how to stop addiction cravings can make a huge difference in managing them.

 When people say they “crave” a particular food, for example – they are referring to the feeling of having a sudden, invasive, and pervasive thought for that food.
 Eating something else may solve your hunger, but the craving can last for days until it is satisfied.